kevin-chalmers/set10108/labs/lab08/README.md

 cudaDeviceSynchronize();
 ```

-Notice that it looks very similar to running the operation normally.
-The only difference is that we are defining the number of blocks (`ELEMENTS / 1024`) and the number of threads per block (`1024`).
-The call to `cudaDeviceSynchronize` means that we wait for the kernel to complete executing before continuing.
+We define the number of blocks (`ELEMENTS / 1024`) and the number of threads per block (`1024`).
+The call to `cudaDeviceSynchronize` means we wait for the kernel to complete before continuing.

-To get our results back, we simply call `cudaMemcpy` again.
+To get our results back we call `cudaMemcpy` again.
-Listing [\[lst:cuda-copy-host\]](#lst:cuda-copy-host){reference-type="ref"
-reference="lst:cuda-copy-host"} provides the necessary call.

 ```cuda
 // Read output buffer back to the host